Grandma Barb’s Italian Cream Cake

 The cake itself is soft and moist with a super yummy vanilla-coconut-butter flavor.
 The frosting is a regular cream cheese frosting with coconut and pecans added to compliment the Italian cream cake.
 It’s delish and even if you don’t like coconut, I bet you’ll still love this cake!

 My husband is such a coconut hater.
-He likes the taste of coconut but not the texture so I make sure to use finely shredded coconut and then process it to break up the flakes even more when I’m making it for him.
+He likes the taste of coconut but not the texture so I make sure to use finely shredded coconut and then process it to break up the flak, even more, when I’m making it for him.

 Italian cream cake is such a lovely, elegant and delicious cake.
 FYI: It’s also sometimes called Italian wedding cake or hummingbird cake in case someone gives you the side-eye when you talk about how amazing you are at making Italian cream cakes : ) It’s so easy to make that there is really no reason to wait until a special occasion to.
 Make it today, just because.

 - 1/2 cup butter-flavored shortening